c3lang/c3-web/docs/language-fundamentals/basic-types-and-values.md

 int[] slice = &abc;       // A slice pointing to abc with length 3
 ```

-Because indexing into slices is range checked in safe mode, slices are vastly more safe
+Because indexing into slices is range checked in safe mode, slices are vastly more safe than
 providing pointer + length separately.

 The internal representation of a slice is a two element struct: